venantius/glow/README.md

 ## Special Thanks

 I owe a big debt of gratitude to the authors, contributors and maintainers of [vim-clojure-static](https://github.com/guns/vim-clojure-static), which was a big inspiration.
-I also owe thanks to Alex Engelberg and Kyle Kingsbury (@aphyr) - the former helped me when I was trying to use Instaparse, and the latter I owe a huge favor to for making an accessible Clojure library for ANTLR.
+I also owe thanks to Alex Engelberg and Kyle Kingsbury ([@aphyr](https://github.com/aphyr)) - the former helped me work on an EBNF grammar for Clojure, and the latter I owe for making an accessible Clojure library for ANTLR.

 ## License